-To setup the speed of the serial data communication, the UART function contains its own dedicated baud rate generator.
-The baud rate is controlled by its own internal free running 8-bit timer, the period of which is determined by two factors.
-The first of these is the value placed in the baud rate register BRG and the second is the value of the BRGH bit with the control register UCR2.
-The BRGH bit decides if the baud rate generator is to be used in a high speed mode or low speed mode, which in turn determines the formula that is used to calculate the baud rate.
-The value N in the BRG register which is used in the following baud rate calculation formula determines the division factor.
-Note that N is the decimal value placed in the BRG register and has a range of between 0 and 255.
+To setup the speed of the serial data communication, the UARTn function contains its own dedicated baud rate generator.
+The baud rate is controlled by its own internal free running 16-bit timer, the period of which is determined by two factors.
+The first of these is the value placed in BRDHn/BRDLn register and the second is the UARTn modulation control bits (UMODn2~UMODn0).
+If a baud rate BR is required with UARTn clock $f{\rm H}$.